alopatindev/vim-scaladoc/README.md

 # Installation

-If you are using [pathogen](https://github.com/tpope/vim-pathogen), then simply copy and paste:
+If you are using [vim-plug](https://github.com/junegunn/vim-plug):

-    cd ~/.vim/bundle
-    git clone git://github.com/mdreves/vim-scaladoc.git
+    Plug 'git@github.com:alopatindev/vim-scaladoc.git'

 Once help tags have been generated, you can view the manual with `:help scaladoc`.